grings/DMSCONTAINERsamples/README.md

 4. Set to `enabled: true` the `jobname: "beeper"`
 5. Start the DMSContainer service
 6. Now yuo can listen a windows beep and can read a log in the `dms_00.beeper.log file`

 ## dms_jobs_quickstart ##
-Like the 2° example in these, you can try the power of custom jobs (RPC or only scheduled)

-Also here, I recommend that you follow the `official DMSContainer documentation` http://dmscontainer.bittimeprofessionals.com or
-`watch the videos in the Tutorial section` http://dmscontainer.bittimeprofessionals.com/tutorials/video_tutorials/

-## dms_jobs_quickstart ##